🐠 The Great Barrier Reef is Australia’s most prized and visited natural destination.

 Visit Lady Elliot Island.

-Spend your day exploring this coral cay, taking glass bottom boat tours and turtle spotting.
+Spend your day exploring this coral cay, taking glass-bottom boat tours, and turtle spotting.

 Overnight: Lady Elliot Island Eco Resort.

-Where to stay in Bundeberg.
+Where to stay in Bundaberg.

-Gladstone:— is the jumping-off point for some of the best island adventures on the coastline.
+Gladstone: is the jumping-off point for some of the best island adventures on the coastline.

 Getting there: The Heron Islander is a two-hour cruise from Gladstone.
 Book in advance.